 Viewing Sunday, December 1, 6 to 8 p.m., and funeral services Monday, December 2, at 11 a.m. at the LDS Stake Center located at 4517 W. Mille Lacs Dr. in South Jordan.
 Burial services immediately following at Memorial Redwood Cemetery, 6500 S Redwood Road, Taylorsville.

-To send flowers to Deboro's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Deboro Svay, please visit our floral store.